 Into The Wild Hike

 This is an awesome little hike to do in Phu Quoc and by far, the most enjoyable walk I’ve done in Vietnam so far.
-They don’t happen often enough these days, sadly, but this one is so peaceful and pleasantly flat compared to some steep AF mountains that seem to have been blazed to inflict torture, instead of joy (like Tây Ninh’s Black Virgin Mountain.
-Never again!).
+They don’t happen often enough these days, sadly, but this one is so peaceful and pleasantly flat compared to some steep AF mountains that seem to have been blazed to inflict torture, instead of joy (like Tây Ninh’s Black Virgin Mountain.. still a painful memory!).

 I can’t say exactly how long the trail is, but it took us about an hour return, plus stopping time to take photos.
 It was created as a conservation trail so there’s lots of wildlife signage throughout, and it’s filled with heaps of cool structures, sculptures and bridges made of bamboo and wire.
 You can see all the love that went into creating it.